How to build a deck – 9 expert tips and step-by-step advice

 8. Build steps and finishing touches

-For any raised deck you will need to consider steps.
+For any raised deck you will need to consider steps, and our complete guide explains how to build deck stairs.
 Instead of cutting and assembling your own steps, Decks.com experts advise buying ‘pre-cut stair stringers.’

 You may also want to consider adding a handrail to your steps.
 Again, you can buy pre-made handrails or build them yourself by following the same process used to create the railings.